 He continued his father's project to move eastward, against the Persian Kingdom.

-He put himself , the Greek culture and Economy at the last eastern frontier of the World.
 The Macedonian Military Power let him to project a great Empire in every detail, as Economy, Administrative Organisation.
 Science, Geography and the usefulness of a good monetary system.

 With a true Blitz Krieg, the Army of Alexander III, using the tactics and the organization of the Phalanx (Infantry), and the joint power of the Cavalry, conquered in few years the Asia Minor and the Egypt; then the whole Persian Empire, reaching the farther regions of the actual Afghanistan, Uzbekystan, Tadjikistan, Pakistan and India.